prachisarode95/FME-Spatial-ETL-Mini-Projects/FME_Form_Basic/Transforming_Data/Transforming_Data.md

-# FME Form Basic Course - Day 2: Transforming Data Exercise
+# FME Form: Transforming Data Exercise

-## About the exercise
+## Overview

-This is a hands-on exercise from the **FME Form Basic course** by Safe Software, under the "Transform Data" path.
-It demonstrates how to read JSON data from an API, extract and transform spatial and non-spatial data, join it with local datasets, and output a cleaned and sorted result.
-The entire workflow was built and executed using **FME Workbench 2024.2**, showcasing real-world data integration and transformation techniques.
+This covers how to read JSON data from an API, extract and transform spatial and non-spatial data, join it with local datasets, and output a cleaned and sorted result.

 ---

 ## Tools Used

-- **FME Workbench**
+- FME Workbench
-  For designing, building, and executing the data transformation workflow.

-- **FME Data Inspector**
+- FME Data Inspector
-  To inspect the final output of the project after running the workspace successfully.

 ---

-## The data transformation process followed these steps:
+## Project Workflow:

 1. **Fetch JSON Data** using `HTTPCaller` from a web URL.
 2. **Parse JSON** with `JSONFragmenter` to extract individual records.